 We’ve evolved this tendency to focus on the negative in order to assure we learn how to avoid repeating experiences that could induce trauma.
 That's ironic since the negativity bias can actually encourage a repetition of the painful emotional memories associated with any trauma.
 And don't we all want to avoid unnecessary self-inflicted suffering?

 If we’ve spent decades repeating negative thoughts to ourselves can we learn to live beyond history and an often inaccurate history at that?
 The term "monkey mind" is often used by meditation teachers to describe the restless nature of the mind.
 Can we calm and cheer up our monkey minds?

 4 simple reminders to support waking up every day

 Waking up goes against the grain of our collective conditioning.
 It can be helpful to integrate several simple reminders into your day so you're less likely to get pulled into the undertow of unconscious conditioning.
 These days we're flooded with self-improvement tips.
 But integrating a few simple practices into your day will enrich your life and serve as a reminder that you are not the thoughts arising from your conditioned mind.
 Your essential nature is unconditioned awareness.

 Slow Down Be Spacious

 For many people today the ideal life is a busy life.
-Being busy is associated with being interesting and successful.
+Being busy is associated with being important, interesting and successful.
 But often a busy life leads to a busy mind.
 The busier the mind is the less likely we'll notice a pattern of compulsive or negative thinking.
-The restless energy of the thinking mind will fuel the undertow of our unconscious conditioning.
+The restless energy of the thinking mind fuels the undertow of our unconscious conditioning.
 The ability to notice the mind versus react to it is key to living an awakened life.